 Looking to get involved with drifting?
 The Team O’Neil drift driving course can introduce you to the sport or help you progress your skills and move out of the C group.
 We offer different levels of instruction that cater to everyone from beginners to intermediate drivers.

 Team O’Neil’s drift driving course takes our 20 plus years of loose surface instruction to paved surfaces.
-The course takes place at other facilities, currently at NH Motor Speedway.
-The course runs from approximately 9am-4pm.
+The course takes place at New Hampshire Motor Speedway outside of Concord, NH.
+The course runs from approximately 9am-4pm each day.

-We suggest using your own drift vehicle to learn in, this allows you to learn your vehicle’s handling characteristics, get suggestions from qualified techs on your vehicle setup, and get ready to maximize your enjoyment at events.
+We do allow students to also use your own drift vehicle on Day 2 to learn in if desired.
+This allows you to learn your vehicle’s handling characteristics, get suggestions from qualified techs on your vehicle setup, and get ready to maximize your enjoyment at events.
 Click here to learn about how to prepare your vehicle.

 603-444-4488 or email firstname.lastname@example.org if you have any questions.